 “I love Cobblestone Farm because knowing my food is grown and harvested with love fills my soul.
 The vegetables, eggs and poultry are fabulous—fresh and super tasty with a wide selection of veggies.
 To me the farm is so much more than the food.
 It is the passion of a family I love, a chance to get my hands in the dirt, and a constant reminder of the hard work that goes into each and every vegetable, regardless of where it comes from.” – Cindi J., Mansfield Center

-Cobblestone Farm is run by Diane Dorfer, with the invaluable help of my husband Bryan Connolly and our kids.
-I started growing in Mansfield for friends and family in 2000 while attending UConn and earning a degree in Ecology and Evolutionary Biology.
-We sold at the Storrs Market for a year before our first child was born, after which I began a home day care in town.
-As my own children and day care children have grown, there has been a progression toward full time farming.
+Cobblestone Farm came to life as a full-fledged farm in 2016, but I started growing in Mansfield for friends and family in 2000, while attending UConn and earning a degree in Ecology and Evolutionary Biology.
+After college, we sold at the Storrs Farmers Market for a year before our first child was born, after which I began a home day care in town.
+As my own children and day care children grew, there was a progression toward full time farming.
 Now in my sixth year as “full-time farmer,” I still find myself grateful to be able to do this job.
 It’s deeply gratifying to be a part of how families take care of each other, how a community supports itself, and to work amidst the rhythms of the natural world.

 While the farm is not certified, we follow organic growing practices and have signed the CT NOFA Farmer’s Pledge.
 We grow include a wide diversity of crops, many heirloom, and a few bred on the farm.
 Veggies we grow include

-peas, carrots, zucchini, potatoes, radishes, komatsuna, parsley, cabbage, Swiss chard, turnips, spinach, lettuce, bok choi, garlic, green beans, summer squash, arugula, beets, cucumbers, cherry tomatoes, basil, Italian dandelion, onions, peppers, strawberries, tomatoes, kohl rabi, broccoli, leeks, amaranth greens, eggplant, winter squashes, fennel, melons, dill, cilantro, kale, pumpkins, tatsoi, daikon, celeriac and cauliflower.
+peas, carrots, zucchini, potatoes, radishes, komatsuna, parsley, cabbage, Swiss chard, turnips, spinach, lettuce, bok choi, garlic, green beans, summer squash, arugula, beets, cucumbers, cherry tomatoes, basil, escarole, onions, peppers, strawberries, tomatoes, kohl rabi, broccoli, leeks, amaranth greens, eggplant, butternut, fennel, melons, dill, cilantro, kale, cut flowers, tatsoi, daikon, celeriac and cauliflower.